 A free online course from our partner organisation based in Manchester who developed the secular Mindfulness for Stress and Mindfulness for Health courses we run at the Centre.

-Free podcasts and live meditations twice a day Monday to Friday from 23 March.
+Free podcasts and live meditations twice a day Monday to Friday.

 A global community focused on mindful and compassionate living providing online meditations since 2001 now has an app and online courses: